 Life Jackets

-A person in a rowing shell must wear an approved life jacket unless accompanied by a powered craft which is at all times within 500 metres of the rowing shell and is carrying in addition to the life jackets required for the persons on the powered craft, 4 approved life jackets for the persons on the rowing shell.
+A person in a rowing shell must wear an approved life jacket unless accompanied by a powered craft that remains within 500 metres of the rowing shell at all times.
+The powered craft must also carry four approved life jackets for the people in the rowing shell, in addition to the life jackets required for those on the powered craft.

 Life jackets are not required to be worn in a rowing shell that is being used for, or in connection with a rowing competition, regatta, event or other race that is being promoted, controlled, managed or conducted by Rowing Tasmania.